bg-write/chatGPT-cheatsheet/README.md

 The goal of this open-source guide is to establish foundational knowledge of ChatGPT and basic concepts behind AI and machine learning.
 This could be your first-ever guide to ChatGPT, whether you've never touched code before and are only using the popular chat functionality or a developer using the API to build your first ChatGPT app.

-The saying is already cliche, and it's true: AI will probably ("probably") not take your job, but it _will_ change your job.
+The saying is already cliche, and it's true: AI will probably not take your job, but it _will_ change your job.

 > _NOTE: For the sake of simplicity and accessibility, we're using GPT-3.
 GPT-4 is available but only in beta.
 This guide will be updated once GPT-4 and future versions are more widely available._
 >